OCA/connector/connector/doc/guides/bootstrap_connector.rst

     Features:

-    * Poor a coffee when Odoo is busy for too long
+    * Pour a coffee when Odoo is busy for too long
     """,
      'data': [],
      'installable': True,